The Cyprus Academy of Arts launched the new residency programme in 2021.

 4 weeks to 3 months, opened to discussion.

 Accommodation, board, individual traveling expenses, studio and transport expenses.

 Each artist should exhibit new work by the completion of the residency period at the Gallery of CAA.

-The artist will proactively engage with the programme of CAA through giving workshops, lectures and being available for tutorials one day a week.
+The artist will proactively engage with the programme of CAA through giving workshops, lectures and being available for tutorials two days per week.